medicalid/medicalid.github.io/privacy.md

 ## Geolocation

 Medical ID may collect, use, and share User location Data in order to provide location-based services.
 Most browsers and devices provide tools to opt out from this feature by default.
+The app also includes a feature to share your device location with selected contacts for up to 24 hours or until to stop the sharing.
+Enabling this feature requires explicit actions from you.

-Personal Data collected: anonymous geographic position.
+Personal Data collected: geographic position.

 ## Displaying content from external platforms